JoeBuildsStuff/text-editor/docs/development-guide.md

 - Keep components close to where they're used
 - Extract reusable logic to `src/lib/`
 - Use absolute imports with `@/` prefix
+- When working on Tiptap markdown with file uploads, use `file-node-serialization.ts` helpers instead of raw `editor.getMarkdown()` so file nodes round-trip correctly, and use `sanitizeUserSegment` for any user-relative paths

 ### Naming